Ukrainians make gains in east, hold on at Mariupol mill

 “Now if we are strong enough on the military front, and we win the battle for Donbas, which will be crucial for the following dynamics of the war, of course the victory for us in this war will be the liberation of the rest of our territories,” Kuleba said.

-Russian forces have made advances in the Donbas and control more of it than they did before the war began.
-But Kuleba’s statement — which seemed to reflect political ambitions more than battlefield realities — highlighted how Ukraine has stymied a larger, better-armed Russian military, surprising many who had anticipated a much quicker end to the conflict.
+Kuleba’s statement seemed to reflect political ambitions more than battlefield realities: Russian forces have made advances in the Donbas and control more of it than they did before the war began.
+But it highlights how Ukraine has stymied a larger, better-armed Russian military, surprising many who had anticipated a much quicker end to the conflict.

 In recent days, the United Nations and the Red Cross organized a rescue of what some officials said were the last civilians trapped at the plant.
 But two officials said Tuesday that about 100 were believed to still be in the complex’s underground tunnels.
 Donetsk regional Gov. Pavlo Kyrylenko said those who remain are people “that the Russians have not selected” for evacuation.